Join us on sample date

 How It Works

-Dream Israel helps high school students like you take the Israel trip of your dreams.
+Dream Israel helps Jewish high school students like you take the Israel trip of your dreams.
 By fundraising for a Jewish National Fund project in Israel, you are eligible for up to $7,500 in grants on qualifying programs.
 Select your trip provider.
 Pick your Jewish National Fund project, meet your fundraising minimum and qualify for a grant toward your trip.
 Learn more about fundraising requirements here.

 VIEW QUALIFYING TRIP PROVIDERS